awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/EC2NewInstanceCWL.md

-# Quick Start: Install and Configure the CloudWatch Logs Agent on an EC2 Linux Instance at Launch<a name="EC2NewInstanceCWL"></a>
+# Quick Start: Install and configure the CloudWatch Logs agent on an EC2 Linux instance at launch<a name="EC2NewInstanceCWL"></a>

 **Tip**
 The older CloudWatch Logs agent discussed in this section is on the path to deprecation\.
 We strongly recommend that you instead use the new unified CloudWatch agent that can collect both logs and metrics\.
 Additionally, the older CloudWatch Logs agent requires Python 3\.3 or earlier, and these versions are not installed on new EC2 instances by default\.
 For more information about the unified CloudWatch agent, see [Installing the CloudWatch Agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/install-CloudWatch-Agent-on-EC2-Instance.html)\.
 The rest of this section explains the use of the older CloudWatch Logs agent\.

-## Installing the older CloudWatch Logs Agent on an EC2 Linux Instance at Launch<a name="EC2NewInstanceCWL-oldagent"></a>
+## Installing the older CloudWatch Logs agent on an EC2 Linux instance at launch<a name="EC2NewInstanceCWL-oldagent"></a>

 You can use Amazon EC2 user data, a feature of Amazon EC2 that allows parametric information to be passed to the instance on launch, to install and configure the CloudWatch Logs agent on that instance\.
 To pass the CloudWatch Logs agent installation and configuration information to Amazon EC2, you can provide the configuration file in a network location such as an Amazon S3 bucket\.

 Configuring multiple log sources to send data to a single log stream is not supported\.

 **Prerequisite**
 Create an agent configuration file that describes all your log groups and log streams\.
 This is a text file that describes the log files to monitor as well as the log groups and log streams to upload them to\.
 The agent consumes this configuration file and starts monitoring and uploading all the log files described in it\.
-For more information about the settings in the agent configuration file, see [CloudWatch Logs Agent Reference](AgentReference.md)\.
+For more information about the settings in the agent configuration file, see [CloudWatch Logs agent reference](AgentReference.md)\.

-The following is a sample agent configuration file for Amazon Linux
+The following is a sample agent configuration file for Amazon Linux 2

 ```
 [general]
-state_file = /var/awslogs/state/agent-state
+state_file = /var/lib/awslogs/state/agent-state

 [/var/log/messages]
 file = /var/log/messages